patschi/sinusbot-tools/README.md

 ==========================================================
 ```

 **Notice**: Because this script does also collect information like CPU, RAM, SWAP, DISK usage and more, this script needs to be executed with root privileges.
+The script is not installing any dependencies of the script or bot without asking.